by Dr Ana Rojo-Echeburúa

 The RBF kernel, computes how similar two data points are based on the Euclidean distance between them, aka, the length of the shortest path between two points in a straight line.
 You can think of it like the distance you would travel if you could fly directly from one point to another, without any obstacles in your way.

-Mathematically, the RBF kernel between two vectors xx and xx' is defined as:
+Mathematically, the RBF kernel between two vectors and is defined as:

 Too complicated?